KxSystems/docs/docs/ref/maps.md

 ### `each` keyword

-The mnemonic keyword `each` can be used to apply a unary iterable without parentheses.
+The mnemonic keyword `each` can be used to apply a unary value without parentheses or brackets.

 ```q
 q)count each string `Clash`Fixx`The`Who